 Colonials Down Washington and Jefferson, 15-6, to Clinch Automatic Bid to CWPA Championship

-Colonials Will Play Johns Hopkins for Fifth Place on Sunday
+Colonials to Face Washington and Jefferson for Fifth Place on Sunday

-Scott Reed is in his 14th year as head coach of the men's water polo program.
+Scott Reed is in his 16th year as head coach of the men's water polo program.
 In 2007, Reed was named CWPA Southern Division Coach of the Year for guiding GW to third place at the Eastern Championship and an end-of-season No. 17 national ranking.
-In 13 seasons, Reed has led GW to 126 victories and three Eastern Championship appearances.
-He also is the first and only head coach of the GW women's water polo team, which competed in its inaugural season in the spring of 2000, and he earned CWPA Southern Division Women's Coach of the Year honors in 2003.
+In 14 seasons, Coach Reed has led GW to 154 victories and four CWPA Championship (formerly CWPA Eastern Championship) appearances.
+He is also the first and only head coach of the GW women's water polo team, which competed in its inaugural season in the spring of 2000, and he earned CWPA Southern Division Women's Coach of the Year honors in 2003.